 Learn what a monastery is and what it does in various religions throughout the world.
 When you're finished, take the quiz and see what you've learned.

 Who are the Onondaga?
 In this lesson, we will learn about this Native American tribe from their beginnings as hunter-gatherers to their important role in the creation of the Iroquois nation.

 25. Sky Father: Definition & Concept

-In this lesson we explore the topic of sky fathers, an cross-religion term encompassing heavenly deities who are often the most powerful in their respective religion.
+In this lesson we explore the topic of sky fathers, which is a cross-religion term encompassing heavenly deities who are often the most powerful in their respective religion.